apache/incubator-seata-website/docs/en-us/overview/terminology.md

 ## dfget

-Dfget is the client of Fescar used for downloading files.
+Dfget is the client of Seata used for downloading files.
 It's similar to wget.

 At the same time, it also plays the role of peer, which can transfer data between each other in P2P network.